How to Choose the Right Correspondent Banking Partner

 Does the bank offer participations on agricultural loans?

-It’s a challenging time in the ag industry, so it’s especially important to look for a banking partner experienced in ag lending and committed to helping you take care of your ag customers.
-Experienced ag lenders know that the ag economy is cyclical, and many of them have been through harder times than this.
+With its constant ups and downs, the ag industry can be challenging.
+That’s why it’s especially important to look for a banking partner experienced in ag lending and committed to helping you take care of your ag customers.
+Experienced ag lenders know that the ag economy is cyclical, and many of them have been through hard times before.
 A correspondent banking partner with ag lending experience can help you compete for and retain larger, high-quality agri-business customers.

 Correspondent banks are not in competition with you, but work as your business partner.
-Regardless of whether you are a bank with few or many shareholders, if you want to sell your institution or purchase another, it’s important to keep your organization strong through a solid balance sheet and great earnings.
+Regardless of whether you are a bank with few or many shareholders, if you want to sell your institution or purchase another, it’s important to keep your company strong through a solid balance sheet and great earnings.
 It’s also crucial to have a strong customer base.
-A correspondent bank with a strong, experienced correspondent banking department can help.
+A correspondent bank with a strong, experienced correspondent banking department – like you’ll find at Bell Bank – can help.